 I write about philosophy, society, culture, politics, ethics, the environment, and space exploration, with the last subject being of great interest to me since I was a boy.
 I had wanted to become an astronaut — but the arts pulled me in another direction after I realized that proclivities resulting from an unknown ailment at the time kept me quite distracted (I appear to be – and have been, at times, diagnosed as moderately hypoglycemic – the symptoms of which had deleterious affects on my cognition, memory, concentration, and calm until I learned how to care for this condition and manage it – and now I am fine).

 The reason I speak and read about all the other issues mentioned here is I feel our voice and compassion are what set us free – if we express ourselves firmly, virtuously and articulately.

 Many of my poems available on the internet are about love and politics.
 Politics is a subject of compulsion and obligation, not intrinsic love, for me.
 Many people say they don’t like politics, and this is understandable – but politics is the set of conditions in society – traditions, behaviors, and laws – affecting people.
 I feel that to be mum on politics is to surrender our freedom to the inertia of society – which is often thoughtless.

-I am writing several books when I have the time – one on the process of love, because I feel love is the single-most important skill human beings must learn in order to foster good mental, societal, and relationship-health.
+I was writing several books when I had the time – one on the process of love, because I feel love is the single-most important skill human beings must learn in order to foster good mental, societal, and relationship-health.
 I will return to writing them when I am sure of whether I am getting my Japanese visa.
 I cannot fully relax until that happens.